 Inside the 199-card checklist for 1993 Topps Finest there is a 33-card All-Stars subset.
-Although Mussina was an All-Star during the '92 season, he was not part of the AS set.
+Although Mussina was an All-Star during the '92 season, he was not part of that set.
 Instead, he has the standard "Baseball's Finest" design.
-Mussina was certainly one of the finest pitchers in the league just a few seasons into his career.
+Still, Mussina was certainly one of the finest pitchers in the league just a few seasons into his career.
 During his first two full seasons, Mussina had an impressive 32-11 record and he was also an excellent fielder, winning seven Gold Gloves throughout his career.

 In addition to 1997 and 1998 Donruss Signature, another early Mike Mussina autograph can be found in 2000 Fleer Autographics.
-Along with the base autograph there are also silver and gold versions that feature serial-numbering to 250 and 50 copies respectively.
+Along with the base autograph, there are also silver and gold versions that feature serial-numbering to 250 and 50 copies respectively.
 Mussina's signature is notable in that the "Mike" is frequently printed rather than done in cursive lettering and it can look more like "Mile."

 The Mike Mussina rookie card in 1991 Fleer Ultra Update is helped by the relative scarcity.
 Sold as a 120-card supplement to the first Fleer Ultra set, it was only available in hobby shops.
 Mussina is one of three key rookies included, along with Jeff Bagwell and Ivan Rodriguez.
 The reverse side has limited minor league statistics and features three images: a portrait photo and two photographs of Mussina's wind-up technique and follow-through.

 While the regular 1991 Leaf set featured cards with a silver design and black trim, the Gold Rookies insert cards were black with gold foil.
 These cards averaged 1:4 packs in '91 Leaf.
 Because the earliest cards issued in the 1991 Leaf set included Gold Leaf Rookies as part of the base numbering, a rare Mussina card with #276 instead of #BC12 can occasionally be found.
-Gem-mint graded copies of the standard version tops out at about $50 at auction.